 Writing a guide learning wedding photography takes a lot of time.
 I debated about making it a paid “wedding photography for beginners” course.
 However, I decided that giving away these wedding photography tips and tricks for free was a better choice.
 What good is it to write a guide to shooting wedding photos and have very few readers because of having to pay?

-So please enjoy this massive guide on how to take great wedding photos absolutely FREE of charge!
+So please enjoy this massive guide on how to take great wedding photos!

 - Wedding Ceremony